doctorzul/Flint-lock/README.md

 FlintLock is a lightweight Minecraft datapack designed to make early-game survival more challenging and progression more meaningful.
 It replaces and adjusts several vanilla recipes to better reward exploration and resource management.

 ## Key Features 💡
-Flint Tools: Stone Tools are out — now you’ll need Flint to craft your second set of tools.
+- Flint Tools: Stone Tools are out.
+Now you’ll need Flint to craft your second set of tools.
-Harder Enchanting Table: Requires Crying Obsidian instead of regular obsidian.
+- Harder Enchanting Table: Requires Crying Obsidian instead of regular obsidian.
 Magic comes at a price.
-Costlier Smithing Template Cloning: No more cheap trims — you’ll need a full Block of Diamond to copy one.
+- Costlier Smithing Template Cloning: No more cheap trims!
+You’ll need a full Block of Diamond to copy one.

-Other recipe tweaks aimed at encouraging exploration and smarter resource usage,
+Other recipe tweaks aimed at encouraging exploration and smarter resource usage.

 ## Installation 📦
 1. Drop the FlintLock folder into your world’s datapacks directory.